IAI Heron: Operational history

 The Heron saw significant use during Operation Cast Lead in Gaza of 2008–2009.
 During the deployment, each brigade combat team was assigned a UAV squadron for close support.
 This was the first Israeli operation in which UAVs, helicopters, and fighter jets were allocated to ground forces directly without IAF central command authorizing sorties.
 Air-support controller teams operated alongside brigade commanders at the front emphasizing the brigade commander's utilization of direct air assets.
 A high degree of situational awareness was achieved by maintaining at least a dozen UAVs in flight over Gaza at all times.
 Aerial surveillance was provided by Heron and Hermes 450 UAVs and Apache attack helicopters.
 Along with coordination between the air force and ground troops, Israeli ground forces were able to utilize cooperation with the Israel Security Agency by having operatives attached to the forward units.
 This inter-service coordination allowed for a higher level of tactical awareness and the ability to strike time-critical targets.

+During the Gaza war, a super Heron UAV was reported to have been shot down, making it the first time one has been lost in combat against Palestinian militants, with Palestinian Islamic Jihad claiming responsibility for the downing.

 Other countries operating the Heron include Singapore, India and Turkey.
 France operates a derivative of Heron named Eagle or Harfang.
 In 2008, Canada announced a plan to lease a Heron for use in Afghanistan, starting in 2009.
 In mid-2009, Australia leased two Herons as part of a multimillion-dollar lease to operate the vehicles in Afghanistan.
 In early July 2013, the Heron reached 15,000 flight hours over Afghanistan.
 Australia concluded its use of the Heron in support of Operation Slipper in Afghanistan on 30 November 2014, after it had accumulated 27,000 flight hours.
 Royal Australian Air Force retired two Herons in June 2017.

 Beginning in 2021, Malta-based Herons have been used by Frontex, the European Border and Coast Guard Agency, to monitor migrant activity in the southern Mediterranean Sea.
 This activity drew controversy when it was announced that the data gathered would be shared with countries including Libya and Tunisia.
 The concern was that the data could be used to force irregular migrants back to their point of departure, denying them the opportunity to seek asylum in other countries.